JesseMckinzie/FilePattern/docs/source/Examples.rst

 file is passed, rather than a path to a directory.

 To retrieve files from a directory that match the ``filepattern``, an iterator is called on the `FilePattern` object, as shown below.
-A user specified custom pattern, such as the one below, or the guessed pattern can beas input in the constructor.
+A user specified custom pattern, such as the one below, or the guessed pattern can be used as input in the constructor.

 .. code-block:: python